 Graql entities and relationships

-Enough with the theory, let’s create our schema!
+Enough theory, let’s create our schema!
 In our last lesson, we created the following model sketch:

 Entities: Bond Company Oil Platform Article Country Relationships: Owns (between companies and oil platforms) Issues (between companies and bonds) Located in (between oil platforms and countries) Attributes: Name (of countries) Distance from coast (of oil platforms) Subject (of articles)